 Spouse or dependent (under the age of 18 or an unmarried full-time student under the age of 24) in the same household of an individual who is on active duty in the military and based in Louisiana

-State Farm’s car insurance rates are based on your driving record and experience, along with a variety of other factors like the type of car you drive, your zip code, insurance history, and more.
-Your coverage and deductible choices impact the final quote, too, as do your eligibility for discounts.
+State Farm’s car insurance rates are based on your driving record and experience, along with … read full answerfactors like the type of car you drive, your ZIP code, your insurance history, and more.
+Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.

-Our sample quotes are representative of State Farm’s insurance prices, but individual results will vary.
-For example, these quotes do not take into account any State Farm discounts, which can lower premiums significantly.
+These sample quotes are representative of State Farm’s insurance prices, but individual results will vary.
 To learn more about how we obtained these sample quotes, check out the methodology section of our complete State Farm car insurance review.

 You can lower your State Farm car insurance costs by taking advantage of State Farm discounts, opting for a higher deductible, and reducing your coverage, among other things.
 State Farm considers a variety of factors when calculating your premium, though some – like your age and location – are out of your control.
 Fortunately, you can take steps to influence other factors in order to lower your rate.… read full answer

 How to Lower the Cost of Car Insurance from State Farm